×

 When we asked people living in China what life is like and how people spend their time, they said:

 "From what I have seen people usually eat dinner at small restaurants.
 It was quite busy the other night when I met up with some of my students (I work at an English Learning Center) for dinner.
 People usually go for dinner around 7PM.
 People also seem to socialize a lot in the morning and evenings.
 I live near People's Square (Renmin GuangChang) and there are people practicing Martial Arts and Dancing in the morning and people dancing in the evening.
 Big organized dancing, sometimes including elements of Martial Arts.
-This same activity goes on at smaller parks and squares around town as well," commented one retiree living in Xiangfan, China.
+This same activity goes on at smaller parks and squares around town as well," explained one retiree living in Xiangfan.

 "Living in China as an expat or digital nomad can be incredibly rewarding and enjoyable.
 It is a country with a rich culture and countless attractions, has a diverse and vibrant nightlife, and offers opportunities to explore everything from bustling cities to tranquil countryside.
 While much of Chinese culture may be unfamiliar to foreigners, many expats find that they quickly adapt to the language, cuisine, and lifestyle.
 The cost of living in many cities is relatively low, and expats may find it relatively easy to find short-term and long-term accommodation.
 The mobile internet is often reliable, and high-speed internet access is now available in many cities.
-Additionally, business visas for digital nomads have significantly simplified the process for those wishing to work remotely in the country," explained one retiree living in China.
+Additionally, business visas for digital nomads have significantly simplified the process for those wishing to work remotely in the country," said one retiree in living in China.

 View More Answers